nathanchen821/little-project/README.md

 - Projects by category and location
 - School participation rates

-## 🔒 Security & Privacy

-- Secure user authentication with AWS Cognito
-- Role-based access control (users vs admins)
-- Data encryption in transit and at rest
-- User privacy settings and controls
-- Secure project approval workflow

 ## 🚀 Getting Started

 1. **For Students**: Sign up with your school email and start browsing projects
-2. **For Organizations**: Submit project ideas for admin approval
+2. **For Project Creators**: Submit project ideas for admin approval
 3. **For Admins**: Use the admin dashboard to manage the platform

-## 🧭 Future Work
+## 🔮 Planned for v2

-- In-app and email notifications for join requests and decisions
+- In-app and email notifications across join and approval workflows
-- Dedicated creator dashboard for managing requests and members
+- Dedicated creator dashboard for efficient request and member management
-- Improved requester display (resolve user IDs to names/avatars)
+- Improved requester display (names/avatars) for clearer reviews
-- Capacity rules and waitlist flows
+- Capacity rules and waitlist flows for smoother project management
-- Cooldowns/rate-limiting for repeated join requests
+- Cooldowns/rate-limiting to prevent repeated requests
+- Enhanced admin account management (user moderation, role updates)
-- Extended tests (unit/integration/UI)
+- Broader automated test coverage (unit/integration/UI)
-- Analytics and audit logging for key actions
+- Rich analytics and audit logging for key actions
-- Multi-language support and accessibility enhancements
+- Multi-language support and additional accessibility enhancements

-## 📞 Support

-Check the FAQ page (`/faq`) for answers to common questions about:
-- How to create an account
-- How to track volunteer hours
-- How the approval process works
-- How achievements and points are calculated
-- How to submit projects

----

-*Project rush - Connecting students with community volunteer opportunities*